 1 terminology has come to mean nothing more than asking whether the particular norm applies to 2 the type of individual or entity charged with violating it, as some norms apply only to States and 3 others apply to private non-state actors.
 4 As early as the Nuremberg trials, which represented the dawn of the modern enforcement 5 of the humanitarian component of the law of nations, courts recognized that corporations had 6 obligations under international law (and were therefore subjects of international law).
 In at least 7 three of those trials, tribunals found that corporations violated the law of nations and imposed 8 judgment on individual criminal defendants based on their complicity in the corporations' 9 violations.
-10 For example, in the Farben case, the Farben personnel were charged in five counts with 10 11 For example, in the Farben case, the Farben personnel were charged in five counts with wide-ranging violations of international law, including plunder of occupied properties.
-VIII 11 wide-ranging violations of international law, including plunder of occupied properties.
-VIII 11 12 wide-ranging violations of international law, including plunder of occupied properties.
-VIII Farben Trial , at 1129.
+36 10 For example, in the Farben case, the Farben personnel were charged in five counts with 11 wide-ranging violations of international law, including plunder of occupied properties.
+VIII 12 Farben Trial, at 1129.
 Nine defendants were found guilty on this count.
-The tribunal's judgment such party should provide reparation to the victim or compensate the State if the State has already provided reparation to the victim" (emphasis added)).
+The tribunal's judgment 13 makes clear that the Farben company itself committed violations of international law.
+Describing 14 the applicable law, the tribunal stated: 15 16 17 Where private individuals, including juristic persons , proceed to exploit the military occupancy by acquiring private property against the will and consent of the former owner, such action, not being expressly justified, is in violation of such party should provide reparation to the victim or compensate the State if the State has already provided reparation to the victim" (emphasis added)).

-&lt;sup>36 See VI Trials of War Criminals Before the Nuernberg Military Tribunals (1952) (the "Flick Trial"); VII, VIII Trials of War Criminals Before the Nuernberg Military Tribunals (1952) (the "Farben Trial"); IX Trials of War Criminals Before the Nuernberg Military Tribunals (1950) (the "Krupp Trial").
+36 See VI Trials of War Criminals Before the Nuernberg Military Tribunals (1952) (the "Flick Trial"); VII, VIII Trials of War Criminals Before the Nuernberg Military Tribunals (1952) (the "Farben Trial"); IX Trials of War Criminals Before the Nuernberg Military Tribunals (1950) (the "Krupp Trial").